mikeckennedy/markdown-subtemplate/README.md

 To allow for the greatest control, you can embed small fragments of HTML in the markdown (e.g. to add a CSS class or other actions).
 This means the markdown is processed in **UNSAFE** mode.
 It would allow for script injection attacks if opened to the public.

+## Extensibility

+`markdown-subtemplate` has three axis of extensibility:

+* **Storage** - Load markdown files from disk, db, or elsewhere.
+* **Caching** - Cache generated markdown and HTML in memory, DB, or you pick!
+* **Logging** - If you are using a logging framework, plug in logging messages from the library.

+See the [extensibility doc](extensibility.md) for details and examples.

 ## Installation

 Until we publish to PyPI, you'll need to install from Github using this command.
 We intend to make it available via PyPI, just want to finalize the API a little more first.